checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code.md

 Historically, IT infrastructure has been provisioned manually, both on premise and in the cloud.
 This presented several challenges, including fragmented workflows, lack of transparency and scalability issues.
 In response to these problems, the last few years have seen a shift to the Infrastructure-as-Code (IaC) paradigm, in which large-scale systems are declared in configuration files as code.

-A new generation of tools has emerged to serve this use case, the most notable example of which is [HashiCorp Terraform](https://www.terraform.io/).
+A new generation of tools has emerged to serve this use case, the most notable example of which is {{< newtabref  href="https://www.terraform.io/" title="HashiCorp Terraform" >}}.
 Terraform provides a CLI workflow allowing users to specify what the final infrastructure setup should look like, and then takes care of all the intermediate steps needed to get there.

 {{< figure src="/guides/images/guides-terraform-aws.png" alt="provisioning aws infrastructure - code snippet" title="Provisioning AWS infrastructure via Terraform" >}}

-Terraform can be used to provision infrastructure on many different cloud vendors thanks to its provider ecosystem: each provider maps to the vendor's API, exposing different resources in a domain-specific language known as [HCL](https://www.terraform.io/docs/language/syntax/configuration.html).
+Terraform can be used to provision infrastructure on many different cloud vendors thanks to its provider ecosystem: each provider maps to the vendor's API, exposing different resources in a domain-specific language known as {{< newtabref  href="https://www.terraform.io/docs/language/syntax/configuration.html" title="HCL" >}}.

 ## Monitoring the IaC way